We may earn money or products from the companies or products mentioned in this post.

 Let’s go over some basics about dirty, cluttered homes versus clean and organized homes…

-It makes you feel tired.
 A cluttered home is a visual and psychic drain.
 All that stuff makes you fatigued.
-One of the most fatigued people I know simply can NOT throw anything away.
+One of the most fatigued people I know is a collector.
 Antiques are her specialty.
-Everything is a “collectible.”
-But that does not mean SHE has to collect it.
-This client is slowly letting go of her addiction to acquiring and is finding her energy is rebounding.
+Everything is collectible.
+But that doesn’t mean she has to collect it.
+This client is slowly letting go of her addiction to collecting and her energy is rebounding.

-It makes you feel hopeless.
-Simply put, too much stuff is overwhelming and we can’t handle it all, so we throw our psychological hands in the air in frustration.
-This leads to that hopeless, it’s-all-inevitable feeling.
+Simply put, too much stuff is overwhelming and you can’t handle it all, so you throw your psychological hands in the air in frustration.
+This leads to that hopeless, it’s-all-inevitable why bother? feeling.

 What does a clean, organized home do for you?

-It gives you a sense of calm.
-Imagine walking in to a room where the tops are cleared off and there are no papers and mess scattered about.
+Imagine walking into a room where the tops are cleared off and there are no papers and mess scattered about.
 How does it make you feel?
-That’s the AAAHHHH feeling you get when you walk into a hotel room…it’s neat and you can see the room and not all the stuff.
+That’s the AAAHHHH feeling you get when you walk into a hotel room…it’s neat and you can actually see the room and not all the stuff.

-It gives you back your health.
 Dirty, cluttered houses can make you fatigued, constipated, have back pain, and congested.
-Not just because there’s stuff everywhere, but because there is dust on all that stuff — and dust is nothing but negative energy.
-Unclog your home and your health might be better to boot!
+Not only because there’s stuff everywhere, but because there is dust on all that stuff, and dust is nothing but negative energy.
+Unclog your home and see improvements in your health and well-being.

-It gives you wealth.
-Think about the times when you were doing well financially… As money worries piled up, did you ever make the correlation that so has all the stuff around you?
+Think about the times when you were doing well financially… As money worries pile up, did you ever make the correlation that so has all the stuff around you?
 Get rid of it and you will see financial flow again.

-It puts you in control of your life.
-Suddenly, order appears in the Universe, you can find things, the feeling of being overwhelmed isn’t omnipresent and you look forward to things; life is sweet again.
+Suddenly, once decluttering has happened, order appears in the Universe, you can find what you’re looking for, the feeling of being overwhelmed isn’t omnipresent and you look forward to things; life is sweet again.

 LOVE — Clear out the SOUTHWEST corner of your home, bedroom, living room, and office.
-Clutter here can manifest as problems with relationships or can create health problems such as a large stomach, reproductive or elimination system problems or bulging middle.
+Clutter here can manifest as problems with relationships or can create health problems such as a large stomach, reproductive or elimination system problems, or bulging middle.

 HEALTH, FAMILY GROWTH — Clear out the EAST corner of your home, bedroom, living room, and office.
-Problems here result in difficulties with family members, tension in the house, problems with skin, lungs, and feet.
+Problems here result in difficulties with family members, tension in the house, and problems with skin, liver, and feet.
 Beautify with water images to feed the wood energy of this sector and improve health and family relationships.

 CHILDREN/BABIES, CREATIVITY, PROJECTS TO FLOURISH — Clear out the WEST corner of your home, bedroom, living room, and office to watch projects come to fruition.
-Clutter in this area creates problems with children, the mouth and teeth.
+Clutter in this area creates problems with children, lungs, the mouth, and teeth.
 Add metal to this area to create movement in projects and help children.

 Books that can help you declutter AND have good feng shui

-Clear Your Clutter with Feng Shui by Karen Kingston.
+- Clear Your Clutter with Feng Shui by Karen Kingston.
 EXCELLENT book every since feng shui enthusiast should own.
 This is my hands-down favorite.

-Lillian Too’s 168 Ways to Declutter Your Home by Lillian Too.
+- Lillian Too’s 168 Ways to Declutter Your Home by Lillian Too.
 The guru of feng shui (and my personal teacher) explains the connection of clutter and feng shui — including mental and spiritual clutter.

 - Stop Clutter from Stealing Your Life by Mike Nelson.
 Nelson talks about the mental health side of clutter and how to get out from under the control of clutter.